ThinkDataEd/curriculum/docs/unit2/lesson9.md

 7. Select two students to be dice (number cube) rollers and give each student one die.
 As noted in the *<u>Materials</u>* section above, you can have the students use either regular hard dice, or softer foam ones (can be found at dollar stores).

 8. Tell the class that each student roller will be rolling the dice 6 times (so there will be a total of 12 rolls for our sample).
 Ask:

     100. If they are rolling the dice 6 times, how often do you think Student 1 will roll a 3?
-Would you expect it to be the same for Student 2? <span style="color:grey">***Out of 6 rolls, we would expect to see each of the numbers one time, so we will most likely see about one 3 for Student 1.***</span>
+Would you expect it to be the same for Student 2? <span style="color:grey">***Answer: Out of 6 rolls, we would expect to see each of the numbers one time, so we will most likely see about one 3 for Student 1.***</span>

     100. Would you expect the Student 2 to roll a 3 just as often?
-Why? <span style="color:grey">***Yes, we should expect the same thing from Student 2 because we have independent events.
+Why? <span style="color:grey">***Answer: Yes, we should expect the same thing from Student 2 because we have independent events.
 There are actually two ways that independence plays a part here: (1) each student is independent from the other and has no effect on what the other will roll, (2) the 6